 A dynamical tropopause situated closer to the surface is also found on a higher-pressure contour compared to that of the dynamical tropopause situated further away from to the surface.
-From the high, intermediate and low tropopause scenarios in Figure 9Figure 10, the dynamical tropopause is situated at around the 110hPa, 175hPa and 260hPa pressure levels respectively.
+From the high, intermediate and low tropopause scenarios in Figure 10, the dynamical tropopause is situated at around the 110hPa, 175hPa and 260hPa pressure levels respectively.
 Crucially, the dynamical tropopause coincides with a potential temperature in the range of 330-350K for all three scenarios.
-H05 These factors result in a more tightly packed potential temperature gradient in the tropospherepause (high static stability) in the scenario where the dynamical tropopause is closer to the surface compared to the higher tropopause scenario.
+These factors result in a more tightly packed potential temperature gradient in the tropopause (high static stability) in the scenario where the dynamical tropopause is closer to the surface compared to the higher tropopause scenario.
 Therefore, for a PV (q) intrusion of the same intensity, the increased static stability resulting from the lower dynamical tropopause will result in a decrease in the relative vorticity value on the left hand side of (6).
 Since we are dealing with negative vorticity in and around the anomaly, the decrease in relative vorticity corresponds to increased rotation around the PV anomaly.
-The 100 converse argument can of course be made for the scenario in which the tropopause is situated further away from the surface, decreasing static stability and decreasing the cyclonic motion around the anomaly as a result.
+The converse argument can of course be made for the scenario in which the tropopause is situated further away from the surface, decreasing static stability and decreasing the cyclonic motion around the anomaly as a result.

-Figure 10Figure 11 shows that the amount of cyclogenetic forcinginduced increases exponentially at the surface with decreased tropopause height.
-This is seen by both the exponential sharp decrease in pressure and relative vorticity at the surface.
+Figure 11 shows that the amount of cyclogenetic forcing increases exponentially at the surface with decreased tropopause height.
+This is seen by both the exponential decrease in pressure and relative vorticity at the surface.

 The intermediate scenario (Experiment 0) with an intrusion depth of 6594m resulted in a 3hPa drop in surface pressure.
-In

-- 415 contrast, with the same vertical intrusion depth, the intrusions from the higher dynamical tropopause (Figure 9Figure 10-A1 and A2) resulted induce only ain a meagre-1hPa decrease in the surface pressure with a closed isohypse.
-Relative vorticities within the pressure minimum however were small in the order of -10-6s-1.
+In contrast, with the same vertical intrusion depth, the intrusions from the higher dynamical tropopause (Figure 10-A1 and A2) resulted in a meagre 1hPa decrease in the surface pressure with a closed isohypse.
+Relative vorticities within the pressure minimum however were small in the order of -10^{-6} s-1.
 The low value of relative vorticity is below the threshold for cyclogenesis as outlined in Section 2.4.
 Therefore, negligible cyclogenetic forcing resulted beneath the stratospheric intrusion from the high dynamical tropopause.
-A stark contrast is seen in the scenario from the dynamical - 420 tropopause situated closer to the surface (Figure 9Figure 10-A3 and A3).
-The lower tropopause scenario resulted in a doubling of the pressure decrease at the surface (6hPa) compared to Experiment 0 (3hPa).
-Additionally, enhanced cyclonic circulation is induced at the surface in the lower tropopause scenario.
-In a The minimum relative vorticity of -3x10-5s-1 within the surface pressure minimum shows that definite cyclogenetic forcing is induced by the PV anomaly situated closer to the surface. ddition, surface circulation is enhanced with an increase in the amount of relative vorticity. - 425 The results of Experiment 2 clearly show that the effective height of the intrusion AGL is a massive-factor in the amount of surface cyclogenetic forcing that is induced.
+A stark contrast is seen in the scenario from the dynamical tropopause situated closer to the surface (Figure 10-A3 and A3).
+The lower scenario resulted in a doubling of the pressure decrease at the surface (6hPa) compared to Experiment 0 (3hPa).
+Additionally, enhanced cyclonic circulation is induced at the surface in the lower scenario.
+The minimum relative vorticity of $-3x10^{-5}$ s-1 within the surface pressure minimum shows that definite cyclogenetic forcing is induced by the PV anomaly situated closer to the surface.

+The results of Experiment 2 clearly show that the effective height of the intrusion AGL is a massive factor in the amount of surface cyclogenetic forcing that is induced.
 With the same intrusion vertical depth, the experiments with lower intrusion height AGL result in more intense lowering of the surface pressure.
 It should be noted that these tests were also repeated with different vertical depth of intrusions by using different anomaly radial heights of 2500m and 7500m (not shown).
-The tests show a similar result where intrusions associated with the higher tropopause result in a lesser amount of cyclogenetic forcing - 430 than those associated with the lower tropopause.
+The tests show a similar result where intrusions associated with the higher tropopause result in a lesser amount of cyclogenetic forcing than those associated with the lower tropopause.

-Figure 910: Same as in Figure 7Figure 8 with the exception that in this case the anomaly radial height is kept constant at 5000m with varying tropopause heights of 15000m (row 1), 12500m (row 2), as in Experiment 0) and 10000m (row 3).
+Figure 10: Same as in Figure 8 with the exception that in this case the anomaly radial height is kept constant at 5000m with varying tropopause heights of 15000m (row 1), 12500m (row 2), as in Experiment 0) and 10000m (row 3).